 #

 They tossed someone into the cell next to Lightsong.
-He looked up with tired eyes, almost uncaring.
+He looked up with tired eyes, uncaring.
 It was another Returned.
 Which of the Gods had they taken captive this time?

 The God King, he thought.
 Interesting.

 He looked down again.
-Who cared?
 What did it matter?
 He’d failed Blushweaver.
 He’d failed everyone.
 The Lifeless armies were probably already marching on Idris.
-It seemed such a simply plan to him.

 They had all been played for fools.
-Hallandren and Idris would fight, and the Pahn Kahl people would have their revenge for three hundred years of being a subject kingdom.
+Hallandren and Idris would fight, and the Pahn Kahl people would have their revenge for three hundred years of being forced to live as a subject kingdom.

 #

-Vasher stood with difficulty.
-He held the sword in a weak hand, looking at Denth, breathing with difficulty.
+Vasher stood up with difficulty.
+He held the sword in a weak hand, looking at Denth, still shaken by the use of Nightblood.
 The empty black hallway was now open around them.
 Vasher had destroyed several of the walls.

 Corpses littered the floor, the result of whatever conflicts had happened when Denth’s men had taken over the palace.

 ` “I’ll let you die easily,” Denth said, raising his blade.
 “Just tell me the truth.
-You never beat Arsteel in a duel.”
+You never beat Arsteel in a duel, did you?”

 Vasher raised his own blade.
 The cuts, the pain in his arm, the tiredness of being awake so long. . .it was all wearing on him.
 Adrenaline could only get him so far, and even his body could only take so much.